Marormur/Website/docs/archive/FINDER_MULTI_INSTANCE_SUMMARY.md

 # Finder Multi-Instance Implementation Summary

+> **⚠️ LEGACY DOCUMENTATION - ARCHIVED**
+> This document describes the legacy modal-based Finder system (`finder-modal`).
+> The project has since migrated to a full Multi-Window system using `FinderWindow` class.
+> See `src/ts/finder-window.ts` for the current implementation.

 ## Overview

 Successfully implemented multi-instance support for the Finder module, enabling users to open multiple Finder windows with independent state and tab-based navigation.